-Homeowners insurance is the most common type of household insurance; it covers both the structure and the contents, or your personal belongings.
-There are many varieties of homeowners insurance, offered by many companies, with different types of coverage for different areas and situations.
+There are many varieties of homeowners insurance, offered by many companies, with varying types of coverage for different areas and situations.
 There are special policies, for instance, for condo owners or renters, whose coverage needs are different from individual homeowners.
-Homeowners policies are classified with numbers or letters.
+Insurance companies use numbers and letters to classify homeowner policies.
 A common form is HO3 or HOB, an adaptation of the HO3 policy.
-HOB is the common designation in Texas and other states.

 An HOB insurance policy combines open peril and named peril structures.

 An HOB policy is a hybrid, with elements of "open peril" and "named peril" coverage.
 Open peril coverage is, as the name implies, open-ended.
 Rather than specifying what the insurance does cover, it instead lists any perils or dangers for which you are not covered.
 The insurer will pay for any event that is not listed as an exclusion.

 Named perils, however, are dangers your insurance policy does specifically list and cover.
 In a typical HOB policy, structural damage to your home gets covered under an open peril clause while your personal property within the home gets insured on a named perils basis.

 An HOB policy covers a house against most types of damage.
 It specifically excludes such things as earth movements, power failures, war, nuclear accidents, vandalism, sinking foundations and wear and tear deterioration.
 It also generally includes some protection against water damage.
 Note, however, that flooding is almost always excluded from homeowners insurance.
 If you live in a coastal area or one that is prone to flooding you'll need to purchase flood insurance separately.

 Earthquakes, too, are generally excluded from homeowners insurance so you'll want to purchase earthquake protection if you live in California or other prone areas.